Using all transverse degrees of freedom in quantum communications based on a generic mode sorter: Construction of mutually unbiased bases

 where $\ket{D}$ and $\ket{A}$ denote the diagonal and anti-diagonal polarizations respectively.
 We use a similar choice for OAM states and define

 The complementary basis for radial modes is taken to be

 where the subscript $L$ and $R$ follow the notation of left- and right-handed circular polarization.
 We choose this definition because such states are easier to generate experimentally, but we stress that this will not make any fundamental change to the QKD protocol.
 With all these definitions, the elements in the complementary basis, referred to as \emph{conjugate} basis, are \{$\ket{D, p_L, \ell_D}$, $\ket{D, p_{L}, \ell_{A}}$, $\cdots$, $\ket{A, p_{R}, \ell_{A}} $\}.
-Spatial intensity distributions of these modes are given in Fig.~\ref{fig:SpatialMode} (see Supplementary Section I for more details).
+Spatial intensity distributions of all these modes are given in Fig.~\ref{fig:SpatialMode}.

-\subsection{Construction of a superposition mode sorter}
+\section{Construction of a superposition mode sorter}

 Having established the two mutually unbiased bases, we need to perform coherent detection in each of these bases.
 For the main basis, devising a coherent detection strategy is straightforward.
 A sequence of a polarizing beamsplitter (PBS), a radial mode sorter \cite{yiyu2017sorting}, and an OAM sorter \cite{berkhout2010efficient} can losslessly project input photons onto elements in the main basis.
-However, each state in the conjugate basis is a superposition of different LG modes, and no effective sorter for these states has been reported to our knowledge.
-To address this problem, we develop a generic, scalable scheme for sorting such superposition states and experimentally realize it as a part of our QKD protocol.
-For simplicity we only focus on the radial degree of freedom thereafter, although the same scheme can be directly applied to other degrees of freedom.
+However, each state in the conjugate basis is a superposition of different LG modes and cannot be efficiently measured by using radial and OAM sorter only.
+To address this problem, we develop a generic, scalable scheme for sorting such superposition states and experimentally realize it as a part of the QKD protocol.
+For simplicity we only focus on the radial degree of freedom thereafter, and the same scheme can be directly applied to other degrees of freedom.

 A conceptual schematic for a radial superposition mode sorter is shown in Fig.~\ref{fig:MUBsorter}.
 For a $d$-dimensional Hilbert space spanned by radial modes $\ket{m}_p$, where $m \in \{0, 1, \cdots, d-1\}$, the corresponding complementary basis can be defined as